Cake (2019 TV series)

-Cake is an American live-action/adult animated anthology television series that premiered on FXX on September 25, 2019.
+Cake is an American live-action/adult animated comedy anthology television series that premiered on FXX on September 25, 2019.
 The series features an assortment of short-form comedy and is produced by SLAQR and FX Productions.

 The second season premiered on March 5, 2020.
 The third season premiered on July 9, 2020.
 The fourth season premiered on March 11, 2021.
 The fifth season premiered on September 30, 2021.

 Premise

 The episodes of the series consists of multiple short segments, both live action and animated.
 Each episode contains a season length "anchor" miniseries with various other shorts filling out the remaining time.
 The first season has been described by the creator as similar in tone to 500 Days of Summer with the second season having a more traditional comedy vibe.
 Highlights of the series include "Oh Jerome, No", "Quarter Life Poetry", "Drifters", "Two Pink Doors", "Shark Lords" and "Walt".